Every problem may be different, but effective problem solving asks the same four questions and follows the same method.

 Step 1: What’s the problem?

-When you know the exact nature of the problem, you reduce the risk of wasting time.
+When you know the exact nature of the problem, you shorten the time frame needed to find a solution.
 This reminds me of a story I was once told.

 The best solution?
 Remove maintenance from the equation.
 A lawn made of artificial grass solved the problem.
 Hence, an application of Astroturf was discovered.